• Skip to primary navigation

 3 little minutes that take this ordinary dish to extraordinary.
 You see that drippy part of the egg makes the special decadent sauce to enjoy over the sautéed asparagus and mushrooms.

-Sautéed Asparagus and Mushrooms with Poached Eggs is fabulous plain.
+This quick and easy recipe is fabulous plain.
 However, if you want to take it to the next level, sprinkle with a little freshly grated parmesan cheese before serving.
 Simply sublime!

 Have you seen our last recipe, Stove Top Parmesan Leek Frittata?
-We have been on a little bit of an egg and leek kick.
 Leeks are in season now so celebrating their divine sweetness in texture adds another dimension to Sautéed Asparagus and Mushrooms with Poached Eggs.
-Quickly sautéing your leeks with your asparagus and mushrooms brings this whole dish together.
-Feel free to exchange a little chopped shallot or sweet yellow onion if you do not have leeks.

 We used shiitake mushrooms only because they were on sale at the market.
 Sautéed Asparagus and Mushrooms with Poached Eggs is also delicious with button mushroom, baby portabella, or even enoki mushrooms.
 Use whatever you have on hand.